NME-rahul/integrating/README.md

 ---

-#### Why this slots will not work in "slot based" technique?
+#### Why thhese slots will not work in "slot based" technique?
 * beacuse the device is able to sense the link on it's slot and it can miss it's slot beacuse the devices not have same cpu clock speed. this condition can occur in "open when needed" technique but frequency is very low beacuse we are implemeting queue only in one side(device).
-* we know device won't access much memory.
+* we know device won't access memory much.
 * we can sync the all the device by time delay but in this way we will waste the computation power of higher speed devices.